 Our customers include companies that are large, industry-leading and/or multinational organizations that demand first class engineering support, automotive grade product quality and on-time delivery.
-We believe that the number of competitors capable of supporting not just the sophisticated technology requirements, but also that the world class automotive engineering, quality and delivery requirements emphasized by industrial OEMs is limited.
+We believe that the number of competitors capable of supporting not just the sophisticated technology requirements, but also the world class automotive engineering, quality and delivery requirements emphasized by industrial OEMs is limited.
 We are solidly positioned to capitalize on the diminishing base of suppliers capable of meeting these increasingly stringent customer expectations.
 In almost every industrial OEM category, we maintain a supplier relationship with two or more of the largest OEMs in that category.

 Our depth of expertise, technical superiority and broad range of product offerings is the underlying basis for our position as a sole source provider of products to a majority of our OEM customers.
-We estimate that over 70% of the power systems that we supply are provided to our major OEM customers on a sole-source basis.
 Our strong customer base, which includes a diversity of customers across industry categories, provides a broad range of opportunities for continued growth.

-Our arrangements with our customers, including our relationships with our industrial OEM customers in Asia, generally do not fix, on other than a shortterm basis, pricing terms or quantities of our power systems to be purchased and sold and typically do not mandate exclusivity.
-Purchases are made by customers on a purchase order basis, with pricing of our power systems driven in large part by the volume of power systems purchased by a particular customer and marketbased factors, including the price of raw materials and other components incorporated into our power systems, as well as prices for comparable power systems, if any, offered by our competitors.
+Our arrangements with our customers, including our relationships with our industrial OEM customers in Asia, generally do not fix on other than a short term basis with certain limited exceptions, pricing terms or quantities of our power systems to be purchased and sold and typically do not mandate exclusivity.
+Purchases are made by customers on a purchase order basis, with pricing of our power systems driven in large part by the volume of power systems purchased by a particular customer and market-based factors, including the price of raw materials and other components incorporated into our power systems, as well as prices for comparable power systems, if any, offered by our competitors.

-Our largest customers, based upon our consolidated revenues in 2013, include Bandit, Kohler, Moser Energy Systems, Nacco and Taylor Power Systems, of which Kohler was the only one that represented more than ten percent of our 2013 consolidated revenues.
+Our largest customers, based upon our consolidated revenues in 2014, include Kohler, Nacco and Taylor Power Systems, of which each represented more than ten percent of our 2014 consolidated net sales.
 Our relationships with these customers are all pursuant to terms and conditions substantially similar to the arrangements described above, including the manner in which prices are determined.
-Our largest customers change from time to time as a result of various factors, including prevailing market conditions, our customers' strategies (such as their focus on marketing and sales efforts with respect to products into which our power systems are incorporated as compared to their other products) and our customers' existing inventory of our power systems.
+Our largest customers change from time to time as a result of various factors, including prevailing market conditions, our customers'

+strategies (such as their focus on marketing and sales efforts with respect to products into which our power systems are incorporated as compared to their other products) and our customers' existing inventory of our power systems.